 Some left-leaning positions are incompatible with the Gospel

 First, I will address my brothers and sisters on the left side of the aisle (Conservatives, you’re next, so stay tuned).

 Moral psychology shows that liberals/progressives are motivated by many moral ideals.
 But among most liberals, the principles of fairness, protection, caring, compassion, and equality generally carry a more significant weight in their policy choices (source).
 These are important virtues sorely needed in today’s society.
 Liberals/progressives play an important part in making sure the voices of minority and underprivileged groups are represented in the forum of public debate.
 Many of my favorite leaders in the Church are ardent Democrats, as are many of my friends both inside and out of the Church today.
 They are some of the best people I know.
 Though I am not a liberal myself, I hope to emulate the wonderful qualities I admire in my liberal friends.

-That said, there are many planks of the Democratic platform that are incompatible with the Gospel of Jesus Christ.
-Abortion, gay marriage, gender malleability, drug legalization, and religious freedom restrictions, just to name a few.
-On each of these topics, the Church has repeatedly released public statements affirming the official position of the Church and the Savior whose name it bears.
-These statements are not merely “a personal, though well-considered, opinion;” they are the word of the Lord to us, and we are under a solemn obligation to heed them.
+These are just a few topics.
+Others include drug legalization, limiting religious liberty, and physician-assisted suicide.
+On each of these topics, the Church has repeatedly released public statements opposing the left-leaning position.
+These statements are not merely “a personal, though well-considered, opinion;” they are the official position of the Savior and the Church whose name it bears, and we are under solemn obligation to heed them.

 However, not fully understanding or feeling “right” about a teaching of the Lord does not give us a license to ignore or reject that teaching.
 Remember that Nephi called the words of Christ a feast– not a buffet.
 Disciples of the Savior do not pick and choose which aspects of His Gospel they will accept and which they will toss aside.
 They gratefully accept and internalize each course of the feast.